GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/register-attribution-source/index.md

 -  `XMLHttpRequest`
 -  `window.open`

-These will generate network requests you will then respond to with a source registration HTTP response header.
+This generates network requests you then respond to with a source registration HTTP response header.

 ## Register sources for clicks or views